History & Heritage

 It’s more than a century of rich history that empowers us to change the future.

-In the last 103 years, we have gone from a humble machine company to the world’s leading global manufacturer and marketer of major home appliances, selling approximately $19 billion annually in more than 130 countries around the world.
+In the last 103 years, we have gone from a humble machine company to the world’s leading global manufacturer of home appliances, selling approximately $19 billion annually in 2013 in more than 170 countries around the world.

 The journey started long ago with the belief that doing the right thing matters, and that’s still our mantra several generations later.
 We value employees, community and excellence.
 Our passion, work ethic and life-changing innovations equate to more quality moments in and out of the home for people around the world.
 It’s more than a century of rich history that empowers us to change the future.